 We can drink water to offset the dehydration, but plain water doesn't help much to replenish electrolytes in the body.
 In the United States, you could stop by a corner store and pick up some Gatorade, but that's not easy to come by in a foreign country.
 And it's not practical to carry it around while traveling.

 You need to replace the lost electrolytes, but how best to do this when you're traveling?

 Nuun Hydration, Electrolyte Drink Tabs are a great option.
-My cardiologist recommended Nuun as an excellent source to replenish electrolytes.
+A cardiologist I know recommended Nuun as an excellent source to replenish electrolytes.

 Nuun is great for traveling.
 Just add a small tab to 16 ounces of water, it fizzes a bit like an Alka-Seltzer tablet, and your electrolyte "sports drink" is ready to go.
 Nuun is lightweight and compact and easy to fit into your luggage.

-I traveled in Europe during part of the heatwave and it was not comfortable.
+I traveled in Europe during part of the heatwave and the heat was not much fun.
 Despite dodging into shady spots whenever possible, some heat-filled days were a water bath of sweat.
 In the evening, when I got back to my hotel, I pulled out my 16 ounce Klean Kanteen bottle, filled it with water, and popped in a Nuun tab.
 Voilà!